GreenDelta/spm2olca/README.md

 * `-skip_unmapped`: LCIA factors with unmapped flows are not included (only applicable when a flow mapping is provided)
 * `-log`: define the log level (e.g. 'all' will log everything)
-* `-units`: A CSV file with unit mappings that should be used
+* `-units`: a CSV file with unit mappings that should be used
-* `-flows`: A CSV file with flow mappings that should be used
+* `-flows`: a CSV file with flow mappings that should be used

 A command with all options could look like this: